Haskell-Things/ImplicitCAD/README.md

 ExtOpenSCAD Examples
 --------------------

-Let's being with OpenSCAD examples, since they're likely a more comfortable format that Haskell for most readers :)
+Let's being with OpenSCAD examples, since they're likely a more comfortable format than Haskell for most readers :)

 ImplicitCAD supports an extended version of OpenSCAD, the popular programmatic CAD tool.
 This is very new functionality, so expect bugs!

-Generally, normal openscad code should work.
+Generally, normal OpenSCAD code should work.
 For example, save the following as `file.scad`.

 ```c
 union() {